-Rescuers say ‘no sign of life’ as wrecked helicopter of Iran’s Raisi found
+Iran’s President Ebrahim Raisi confirmed dead in helicopter crash

 Search continues after helicopter carrying Iran’s president Raisi crashes

-“We can see the wreckage and the situation does not look good,” the head of the Iranian Red Crescent Society, Pir Hossein Kolivand, told state television.
-“With the discovery of the crash site, no signs of life have been detected among the helicopter’s passengers.”

-Rescue teams fought through dense fog, blizzards and mountainous terrain to reach the wreckage in East Azerbaijan province in the early hours of Monday.
+Rescue teams fought through dense fog, blizzards and mountainous terrain to reach the wreckage in East Azerbaijan province early on Monday, but state television gave no immediate cause for the crash.
+With Raisi were Iran’s Foreign Minister Hossein Amirabdollahian, the governor of East Azerbaijan province and other officials and bodyguards, the state-run IRNA news agency reported.

 “President Raisi’s helicopter was completely burned in the crash … unfortunately, all passengers are feared dead,” the Reuters news agency reported, citing an unnamed Iranian official.